Title: Assistant Professor.

 Degrees: M.F.A., George Mason University; B.S., Bradley University

-Douglas Luman joins the Computer Science Department from a background in creative writing and composition.
-He earned a bachelor’s degree in theatre arts from Bradley University and his MFA is from George Mason University, where he was the Heritage Student Fellow for the 2017-2018 academic year.
-He taught in the University Writing Program at George Washington University from 2018-2019.
+Douglas Luman joins the Computer Science Department with a background in creative writing and composition.
+They earned a bachelor’s degree in theatre arts from Bradley University and their MFA is from George Mason University, where they were the Heritage Student Fellow for the 2017-2018 academic year.
+They taught in the University Writing Program at George Washington University from 2018-2019.

 Douglas’ work asks questions grounded in the humanities, considering questions of responsibility and intention, often summarized in the perennial lesson that because code can do something doesn’t necessarily mean in should.
-His MFA thesis, “Prodigy House,” was a computational investigation of an early literary algorithm (“Travesty”), in addition to other computationally-based work in literature.
-He develops and maintains a platform for computationally-aided and constrained writing at http://appliedpoetics.org His first book, The F Text was released by Inside the Castle in 2017.
-He also operates and creates book art with poet Jenni B. Baker as the production director of the small press Container.
+Their MFA thesis, “Prodigy House,” was a computational investigation of an early literary algorithm (“Travesty”), in addition to other computationally-based work in literature.
+They develop and maintain a platform for computationally-aided and constrained writing at https://appliedpoetics.org Their first book, The F Text was released by Inside the Castle in 2017.
+They also operate and create book art with poet Jenni B. Baker as the production director of the small press Container.